 Our e-devices contain all sorts of exotic materials, many of which, like tungsten, tantalum, and tin, are refined from ores that originate in Central Africa.
 Called "conflict minerals", they fund warfare in the Congo and neighboring countries.
 More people are said have been killed here than any conflict since World War Two.
-A recent court decision has potentially weakened an American law requiring companies to disclose conflict minerals content.
+Progress is being made, but legal setbacks and weak laws are slowing efforts.
+The latest critiicisms focus on proposed EU regulations.

 Global Witness has called attention to the violence of the materials' extraction in the 2009 report "Faced with a gun, what can you do?"
 "In the course of plundering these minerals, rebel groups and the Congolese army have used forced labour (often in extremely harsh and dangerous conditions), carried out systematic extortion and imposed illegal “taxes” on the civilian population.
 They have also used violence and intimidation against civilians who attempt to resist working for them or handing over the minerals they produce."

 Time covered the report with the story First Blood Diamonds, Now Blood Computers?, a provocative title which was reposted and tweeted worldwide.
 The Enough Project created the Come Clean for the Congo video to specifically urge direct consumer action.

 The Washington Post reported in 2010 that the US's new financial reform bill includes a "Miscellaneous Provision" that "will require thousands of U.S. companies to disclose what steps they are taking to ensure that their products, including laptops, cellphones and medical devices, don't contain "conflict minerals" from the Democratic Republic of the Congo…It applies not only to electronics companies, which are major users of Congolese tantalum, but also to all publicly traded U.S. firms that use tin and gold...The law does not impose any penalty on companies who report taking no action.
 But the disclosures must be made publicly on firms' Web sites."
 It appears that publicly traded manufacturers of media equipment, as well as other specialty ICT gear, will be required to disclose their use of conflict minerals.
 Competitive and customer pressures should lead smaller firms to do the same.